-It's been a long time coming, but a day after Beats Solo 2 carries a list price of $200 in the US and £170 in the UK, and comes in a variety of glossy colors.
-(Australian details aren't available yet, but the US price converts to about AU$215.)for $3 billion, it released the successor to its on-ear , one of the most popular headphones in the world.
-The new, improved
+It's been a long time coming, but a day after Beats officially announced its sale to Apple for $3 billion, it released the successor to its on-ear Solo , one of the most popular headphones in the world.
+The new, improved Solo 2 carries a list price of $200 in the US and £170 in the UK, and comes in a variety of glossy colors.
+(Australian details aren't available yet, but the US price converts to about AU$215.)

-The Solo 2 looks a lot like a mini version of Beats' revamped over-earheadphone.
+The Solo 2 looks a lot like a mini version of Beats' revamped over-ear Studio (2013) headphone.
 For starters, the earpads have been redesigned with swankier materials that make the headphones slightly more comfortable and should hold up better over time.
 Those pads do offer a slightly tighter seal to prevent sound leakage, as well as better noise isolation form the outside world.

 Like the new Studio, the Solo 2, which weighs in at 7.2 ounces (205 grams), is built more sturdily and has no visible screws.
 The curve of the headband has been changed to deliver a snugger, more ergonomic fit too.
-At times, it can feel a little too snug, and while this is relatively comfortable for an on-ear model, it's certainly not the most comfortable on-ear I've tested (I prefer theand , which has been updated to the Bose SoundTrue On-Ear).
-And for the record, I found both the over-the-ear Beats Studio and more comfortable.
+At times, it can feel a little too snug, and while this is relatively comfortable for an on-ear model, it's certainly not the most comfortable on-ear I've tested (I prefer the Beyerdynamic T51p and Bose OE2 , which has been updated to the Bose SoundTrue On-Ear).
+And for the record, I found both the over-the-ear Beats Studio and Studio Wireless more comfortable.

-I personally wasn't a fan of theand thought they were overpriced and lacked clarity.
+I personally wasn't a fan of the original Solos and thought they were overpriced and lacked clarity.
 As with the new Studios, Beats has tamped down the bass a little and gone with a somewhat more accurate sound profile with better detail -- that doesn't mean there isn't a lot of bass, but it isn't as hyped.